Ben V. Olguín, a man in a red guayabera shirt and glasses, smiles at the camera in front of a grey background.

 • B.A. with Honors, University of Houston, 1989

-Ben V. Olguín is the Robert and Liisa Erickson Presidential Chair in English, and the Director of the Global Latinidades Project, in the English Department at the University of California, Santa Barbara.
-He received his Ph.D. from Stanford University, and has held Ford Postdoctoral and National Endowment for the Humanities Faculty Research Fellowships.
+Ben Valdez Olguín is the Robert and Liisa Erickson Presidential Chair in English at the University of California at Santa Barbara.
+He received his Ph.D. in 1996, and M.A. in 1992 from the Department of Spanish and Portuguese at Stanford University.
+His B.A., with Honors, is from the Department of Hispanic and Classical Languages, and Honors College, at the University of Houston, where his maternal grandfather had worked as a custodian in the same building where Olguín took political science courses.
+He also studied abroad in London and Mexico City.
+Olguín is a recipient of a Ford Postdoctoral Fellowship, National Endowment for the Humanities Faculty Research Award, and numerous other awards and distinctions.
 He has served on the faculty in the English departments at Cornell University and the University of Texas at San Antonio, with visiting appointments in the Center for Mexican American Studies at the University of Texas at Austin.

-Olguín’s interdisciplinary areas of expertise include Chicanx and Latinx Literary and Cultural Studies, Critical Race and Ethnic Studies, American and Latin American Studies, Postcolonial Studies, Speculative literature and film, Human Rights theory and praxis, Marxist and materialist theories, Medical Humanities, and Creative Writing.
+Olguín’s interdisciplinary areas of expertise include Chicanx and Latinx Literary and Cultural Studies, Critical Race and Ethnic Studies, American and Latin American Studies, Postcolonial and Decolonial Studies, Speculative literature and film, Human Rights theory and praxis, the Medical Humanities, and Creative Writing.
 His research, writing, teaching, and service activities explore the complex relationships between vernacular culture and performances of power and counter-power in local, transnational, cross-border, and hemispheric venues.
-He pursues this inquiry through interdisciplinary diachronic studies of institutions and contexts, where intersecting and often conflicting cultures, identities, and ideologies are negotiated through literature, performance, and visual expression.
+He pursues this inquiry through interdisciplinary diachronic studies of institutions and social contexts where intersecting and often conflicting cultures, identities, and ideologies are negotiated through literature, performance, and visual expression.

 Olguín’s research and teaching are integrated into community service and civic engagement activities across a range of initiatives.
-These include service learning projects in community centers and schools in underserved communities, as well as prisons, juvenile jails, and immigrant detention centers.
-He also is a member of the Venceremos Brigade, a civilian organization that promotes people-to-people diplomacy through volunteer education and labor activities in Cuba.
+These include service-learning projects in community centers and schools in underserved communities, as well as in prisons, juvenile jails, and immigrant detention centers.
+As founder and director of the Global Latinidades Center, Olguín has received over $2.1 million in grants, which help support multiple educational and community-based initiatives.
+These include partnerships with the Santa Barbara Immigrant Legal Defense Center.
+Through his endowment funds and grants he funds student internships designed to bridge the town-gown divide by encouraging students to use their professional skills to serve communities in need.

 Research Areas